-The Faculty organises an introductory programme and assigns a faculty mentor for the first study year to each student enrolled in the study programme.
+The Faculty organises an introductory programme and assigns a Faculty mentor to each student enrolled in the study programme.
 The mentor guides the learning process and supervises the personal growth of the student.
-Close monitoring of student performance and progression will help ensure that students complete the Research Master's programme on schedule.
+Close monitoring of student performance and progression will help ensure that students complete the study programme on schedule.